 This makes it a truly industry-wide forum for PA in Australasia.

 As the interest in PA continues to rise nationally (and within the Australasian region) we are keen to capture the enthusiasm being generated in many new and established organisations, associations and groups.

 This event is now conducted as a collaboration between the Precision Agriculture Laboratory, that operates within the Sydney Institute of Agriculture, and SPAA Precision Agriculture Australia.

-2020 SYMPOSIUM ON PA RESEARCH AND APPLICATION IN AUSTRALASIA
+2020 and 2021 SYMPOSIA ON PA RESEARCH AND APPLICATION IN AUSTRALASIA

-The 23rd edition of this wonderful event has been cancelled due to COVID-19 restrictions on travel and meeting numbers.
+The 23rd and 24th editions of this wonderful event were cancelled due to COVID-19 restrictions on travel and meeting numbers.
 Much of the benefit of the PA Symposium over the years has been the movement of the event to different areas of the country/region and the interaction, networking and trade displays.
 An online event of any length cannot capture these benefits.

 Date held: 30th September, 2020

 Our keynote speaker was Jess (James) Lowenberg-DeBoer from Harper Adams University, UK and President of the International Society of Precision Agriculture, speaking on: The future of PA with specific points on:

 - Technology opening doors – AI, robotics, better sensors,